wagenadl/ppersist/README.md

 even though that provides no security at all.

 ## Alternatives

-To help you decide whether ppersist is for you, here are three alternatives I considered before writing ppersist.
+To help you decide whether ppersist is for you, here are several alternatives I considered before writing ppersist.

 ### JSON